kestra-io/docs/content/docs/15.how-to-guides/loop.md

 How to iterate over a list of values in your flow.

-In this guide, you will learn how to iterate over a list of values using the  `EachSequential` task.
+In this guide, you will learn how to iterate over a list of values using the `ForEach` task.
 This task enables you to loop through a list of values and execute specific tasks for each value in the list.
 This approach is useful for scenarios where multiple similar tasks need to be run for different inputs.

 ## Prerequisites